 On iPhone: Open the Settings app → your Apple ID from the top → iCloud → ensure the toggle for Contacts is on.

-How to Merge Duplicate Contacts on iPhone
+How to remove duplicate contacts on iPhone

-It is not easy to remove duplicate iPhone contacts using the inbuilt Contacts app.
+It is not easy to eliminate duplicate iPhone contacts using the inbuilt Contacts app.
 But there is a workaround that lets you link contacts.
 On the other hand, third-party iOS apps enable you to delete or merge duplicate contacts quickly.
 Let’s look at both methods!

 - Open the Contacts app.
 Or the Phone app and tap on Contacts.